v-adhithyan/365DaysOfCode/README.md

 ## day 125 (May 5, 2019)
   Modified code to save token entry to db, only when ticket printing is success.

+## day 126 (May 6, 2019)
+  Added a new launcher icon and changed a toast message in search activity.